-CSD 520 Lang Disorders in Child
+CSD 520 Language Disorders in Children

 Models of the language function with their justifications are identified and critically analyzed.
-A review of normal language development is included to provide comparison with deviations.
-Diagnostic procedures utilized with language disorders in children are investigated; therapeutic means to influence them will be presented.
-Differential diagnostic specifics of certain language disorders such as those associated with deafness, autism, mental retardation, and language learning disabilities are included.
+A review of typical language development is included to provide comparison with deviations.
+Diagnostic procedures utilized to diagnose language disorders in children are investigated, and evidence-based interventions are presented.
+Differential diagnostic features of specifics language disorders including Developmental Language Disorder, Autism Spectrum Disorder, Social Pragmatic Communication Disorder, and Dyslexia are included.